bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ### Summary

-The `MongoBundle` helps us a ton, from having type safety, to event-driven approach for working with documents, behaviors, integration with Nova, easy-to-use transactions and migrations.
+The `MongoBundle` helps by offering having type-safety everywhere, to event-driven approach for working with documents, behaviors, integration with Nova, easy-to-use transactions and migrations.
 It provides a foundation for scalable code and is ofcourse used by the infamous [X-Framework](x-framework-introduction).

 ### Boilerplates